anhailee/SQL_Banking_Credit_Segment_Exploration/README.md

 	WHERE DAU_KY.col_ID IS NULL
 	    AND PHAT_SINH_6TDN.col_ID IS NULL

--- PHÁT SINH GIẢM
+-- PHAT SINH GIAM

--- 6 THÁNG ĐẦU NĂM
+-- 6 THANG DK

 SELECT
 	COUNT(*)							AS [PSG6TDN_SO_LUONG_TSBĐ]